schuchert/wikispaces/pages/DebuggingThreadedCodePart1.Original.md

 If you want to read more on how that happens, go [here](JavaAgent).

 ## Trying It Yourself
-Here's a jar file you can use that will give you the same results: [[file:Registrar.jar]]
+Here's a jar file you can use that will give you the same results: [Registrar.jar](files/Registrar.jar)

 To use this jar:
 * Download the file Registrar.jar